KITcii/smart-contract-dev-support/Idioms/Guarding Pattern/README.md

 The objective of the Guarding Pattern is to ensure a function is only executable by particular accounts and the authorization checks should be performed prior to the function execution.
 The problem that arises is that smart contract interfaces are directly exposed to and callable by all users of the distributed ledgers.

 ## Forces
-The forces involved in the Guarding Pattern are code efficiency on the one hand as the implementation of authorization checks requires additional computational resources and semantic soundness, on the other hand as executability can be regulated as intended by the author of the smart contract.
+The forces involved in the Guarding Pattern are regulated executability particulary execution restriction, semantic soundness and resource efficiency.
+Execution restrictions are enabled by the implementation of authorization checks.
+This also increases semantic soundness as only the intended accounts are able to invoke smart contract interfaces.
+The implementation of authorization checks do require additional computational resources, thus, reducing resource efficiency.

 ## Solution
 Developers should implement authorization checks (e.g., `modifiers` in Solidity) for callable functions, especially for those functions that should transfer assets.
 In Solidity, the use of a modifier is recommended to implement procedures (e.g., authorization checks) that are executed prior to the execution of the actual function called.
 Modifiers implement `_;` to indicate at which position the actual function code should be executed.
 Modifiers can be implemented in multiple functions.